 A tenant (or tenants) wishing to retire may nominate a successor in a notice served on the landlord.
 It is then open to the nominated successor to apply to the Tribunal for a direction.

-If the successor pursues the application to a hearing, and does not succeed in obtaining a Tribunal direction, he cannot make another application for succession when the tenant dies.
+If the successor does not obtain a Tribunal direction he cannot make another application for succession when the tenant dies.